The EPA steps in to take over the East Palestine train derailment cleanup

 Norfolk Southern said Monday that it is working to excavate contaminated soil and water from the site.
 The company said it has so far paid out $3.4 million in financial assistance to families impacted by the accident.

+The derailment took place about a mile from the Ohio-Pennsylvania border and has caused concerns in both states about contamination.
+Pennsylvania Gov. Josh Shapiro praised the EPA for taking charge of the cleanup.

+"It is my view that Norfolk Southern wasn't going to do this out of the goodness of their own heart.
+There's not a lot of goodness in there," Shapiro said.
+"They needed to be compelled to act."

-State officials in Ohio have opened a medical clinic in response to concerns from who believed they may health issues as a result of the derailment, Ohio Gov. Mike DeWine said Tuesday.
+Ohio state officials have opened a health clinic in East Palestine for residents who believe they may have health issues as a result of the derailment, Ohio Gov. Mike DeWine said.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.